Rahulkarthikoff/Salary-Analysis-in-Tableau/README.md

 # 📊 Data Science Salaries Dashboard (Tableau Project)

+You can download the Mini_Project_1.twb file and view it and edit it on the Tableau Desktop

 This project presents a dynamic Tableau dashboard built using the `ds_salaries.csv` dataset.
 The dashboard explores global salary trends in the data science field by analyzing various dimensions such as job title, experience level, company size, and geographic location.

 ---